shiftyp/rest-in-space/space-traders/exercise.md

 - Observe how API responses contain links to related resources

 ## Prerequisites
-- [Postman](https://www.postman.com/downloads/) installed or Postman Web
+- The Postman VSCode plugin (installed in IDX), [Postman](https://www.postman.com/downloads/) installed, or Postman Web
 - SpaceTraders.io account (we'll create this in the setup)

 ## Setup (2 minutes)